sourcegraph/about/handbook/engineering/go_style_guide.md

 ## Pull requests

-Avoid unnecessary whitespace changes unless they are made by formatting tools (e.g. `prittier`, `gofmt`).
+Avoid unnecessary formatting changes that are unrelated to your change.
+If you find code that isn't formatted correctly, fix the formatting in a separate PR by running the appropriate formatter (e.g. `prettier`, `gofmt`).

 ## Group code blocks logically